Wheelchair Accessible Bus Routes

 SMRT Buses WAB OC500LE

-SMRT Buses also introduced its own wheelchair-accessible buses, a fleet of low-entry Mercedes-Benz OC500LE buses with bodywork by Gemilang Coachworks.
+SMRT Buses also introduced wheelchair-accessible buses, with a fleet of low-entry Mercedes-Benz OC500LE buses with bodywork by Gemilang Coachworks entering service in 2008.
 Like the Volvo B9TL, this low-entry bus also had zero-step entrances but two wheelchair berths instead of one.
 SMRT introduced its first wave of WAB services on 1 June 2009, with services 171, 172, 189, 307, 811, 851 and 945.

 Wheelchair-accessible buses

-Any wheelchair-accessible bus (WAB) has a wheelchair decal on the front windscreen.
-WABs can be deployed on non-WAB services but are not allowed to pick up any PIWs.
-However, with the increasing proportion of wheelchair-accessible buses on Singapore roads, the wheelchair decal is not mandatory.
+Any wheelchair-accessible bus (WAB) was identified with a wheelchair decal on the front windscreen.
+WABs can be deployed on non-WAB services but were not allowed to ferry PIWs.
+However, with the increasing proportion of wheelchair-accessible buses on Singapore roads, the wheelchair decal was not made mandatory.

 WABs are typically equipped with a manual ramp at the rear exit door.
 The wheelchair bay is usually located on the right of the bus, opposite the exit door.
 PIWs are required to rest their wheelchair against a backrest (a horizontal cushion) while the bus is in motion.
 In addition, some buses provide a seat belt around the backrest.
-On newer SMRT buses like the Mercedes-Benz Citaro and the MAN A22, the backrest doubles up as a foldable seat while there are no PIWs onboard.
-WABs also come with a special bell for PIWs to alert the driver when they intend to alight, though this bell is frequently misused by other passengers.
+On some bus designs, like SMRT Mercedes-Benz Citaros and the MAN A22, the backrest doubles up as a foldable seat while there are no PIWs onboard.
+WABs also come with a special bell for PIWs to alert the driver when they intend to alight, though this bell is sometimes misused by other passengers.

-Drivers on WAB routes are trained on how to handle PIWs onboard.
-The driver will stop the bus closer to kerb, allow other passengers to alight first, before assisting the PIW onboard.
-The driver will deploy the manual ramp and ensure that the PIW is secured with the back of the wheelchair leaning on the backrest and in the lock position.
+Drivers on WAB routes are also trained on how to handle PIWs onboard.
+For PIW boarding, the driver will stop the bus closer to the kerb, and allow other passengers to alight first, before assisting the PIW onboard.
+The driver will deploy the manual ramp and ensure that the PIW is secured with the back of the wheelchair leaning on the backrest and wheels in the locked position.
 Finally, the driver will assist the PIW with fare payment before opening the front door to allow other passengers onboard.
-When alighting, the PIW will press the PIW bell to alert the driver, and the driver will assist him off the bus at the next stop.
+Alighting for PIWs works the same way, with the bus driver assisting with the manual ramp deployment.

 Bus Stops